Convert Corn from US cups (chopped) to Cups (chopped)

 Using frozen or tinned kernels instead of fresh?
 The corn kernels converter handles cup and gram weights straight from the bag or can.
 See our Corn Kernels converter.

-Enter an amount, pick your units, and set the item size for whole-item counts.
+Enter an amount, pick your units, and set the size for counting whole ears of corn.

-Size applies to whole-item counts (small / medium / large produce).
+Size applies to whole ears of corn (small / medium / large).

 Result